jcbyte/cVec/README.md

 # cVec

-This project provides a basic implementation of a dynamic array (vector) singly linked list (list) in C.
+C library implementing a dynamic array (vector) and a singly linked list, complete with unit testing and CI/CD.

-Fully implemented testing and CI using GitHub actions.

 ## Installation